jonathan-kee/examTopicScraper/README.md

 ^
 The famous voting app has a image that is not a web server, it's like a script that has loop forevor until it errors

+Docker is actually a server, it comes with
+- Docker Daemon (dockerd)
+- REST API
+- Docker CLI (docker)

 # DBT Setup
 1) Install DBT fusion
 https://docs.getdbt.com/docs/fusion/install-fusion-cli